-Evaluation Data Sources: Pre-AP & AP Assessment Data

-CTE & Dual Credit Courses/Certifications
+Evaluation Data Sources: Pre-AP & AP Assessment Data CTE & Dual Credit Courses/Certifications

-Strategy 1: Implement the following Goal Progress Measures to ensure the percentage of College, Career, and Military S Ready students will increase from 58% to 73% by June 2025.
-Formative Summative GOAL PROGRESS MEASURES FOR 2021: Oct Jan Apr July The percentage of students meeting the college readiness standard for TSI criteria in Reading and Math will increase from 28% to 31%.
-10% 10% The percentage of students earning college credit hours through AP, Dual Credit, or OnRamps will increase from 18% to 21%.
+Strategy 1 Details Rev iews Strategy 1: Implement the following Goal Progress Measures to ensure the percentage of College, Career, and Military Reviews Formative Jan Apr 50% Summative Ready students will increase from 58% to 73% by June 2025.
+Oct Jan Apr July GOAL PROGRESS MEASURES FOR 2021: 50% 50% The percentage of students meeting the college readiness standard for TSI criteria in Reading and Math will increase from 28% to 31%.
+The percentage of students earning college credit hours through AP, Dual Credit, or OnRamps will increase from 18% to 21%.
 The percentage of students earning an Industry-Based Certification will increase from 1% to 4%.
 Strategy's Expected Result/Impact: The percentage of College, Career, and Military Ready students will increase from 58% to at least 61%.
-Staff Responsible for Monitoring: Director of Gifted and Talented, AVID, and Advanced Academics Director of CTE, College Career, and Military Readiness Strategy 2: 100% of CTE pathways will have internship and job shadowing opportunities.
-Reviews Strategy's Expected Result/Impact: Every CTE program of study will have an industry advisory team with Formative Summative documented meeting minutes and a written plan that includes internship and job shadowing opportunities.
-Annual Oct Jan Apr July disaggregation of data will indicate that 100% of students enrolled in CTE Practicum or Capstone courses were involved in internships and job shadowing.
-Staff Responsible for Monitoring: Director of CTE, College, Career, and Military Readiness 35% 40% Strategy 3: Align district STEM Plus/CTE/Endorsement offerings and student achievement in post-secondary Reviews • qualifications to occupation trends in the DFW and surrounding areas.
-Formative Summative Strategy's Expected Result/Impact: Enhanced student college and career opportunities Oct Jan Apr July Staff Responsible for Monitoring: School Transformation Officer 50% 80%
+Staff Responsible for Monitoring: Director of Gifted and Talented, AVID, and Advanced Academics Director of CTE, College Career, and Military Readiness Strategy 2 Details Rev iews Strategy 2: 100% of CTE pathways will have internship and job shadowing opportunities.
+Formative Summative Strategy's Expected Result/Impact: Every CTE program of study will have an industry advisory team with Oct Jan Apr July documented meeting minutes and a written plan that includes internship and job shadowing opportunities.
+Annual disaggregation of data will indicate that 100% of students enrolled in CTE Practicum or Capstone courses were involved in internships and job shadowing.
+55% 55% Staff Responsible for Monitoring: Director of CTE, College, Career, and Military Readiness Strategy 3 Details Reviews Strategy 3: Align district STEM Plus programming to include upcoming K-8 science TEKS changes and curricular Formative Summative program design for CTE programs and endorsements to impact student achievement and increase the number of students who are college and career ready.
+Oct Jan Apr July Strategy's Expected Result/Impact: Student achievement and enhanced student college and career 60% 75% opportunities